 Being able to contact a web company by phone is mandatory as far as we’re concerned.
 There’s simply no substitute for being able to have a real, in the moment conversation about questions you have, issues that have arisen, or updates on a given project.

-A web company doesn’t even need to offer 24 hour support with this – a clear timeframe where you will attempt a callback is sufficient.
-Exercise caution with any that don’t offer phone support at all.
+A web company doesn’t even need to offer 24 hour support to do this well – clear timeframes for when customers can call or when a callback will be attempted after receiving a message are sufficient.
+Exercise caution with companies that don’t offer phone support at all – this often suggests that your interests are not something they consider a priority.

 Email is another option that most companies can and should offer – so long as it isn’t their primary point of contact.
-Not everybody likes calling and speaking with someone, and many are more comfortable with typing out a quick note and getting on with their day.
-This in fine in cases that do not require technical support – in the moment troubleshooting is generally the best way to diagnose and solve a technical problem.
+Not everybody likes calling and speaking with someone, and many others are simply more comfortable with typing out a quick note and getting on with their day.
+This is perfectly fine in cases that do not require technical support (in the moment troubleshooting is generally the best way to diagnose and solve a technical problem) or immediate consultation.

 Contact forms on a web company’s website are generally the last of your reasonable options for reaching out to them.
 These should be designed with specific goals in mind, such as scheduling appointments, reporting technical issues, or asking questions.
-Anything too broad is simply better handled by phone or email.
+Anything too broad is simply better handled by phone or a direct email, as you can lay out details more thoroughly with these mediums.

 We offer all three of these options to our customers.
-By calling 319-229-5225, emailing email@example.com, or using our contact form, we are able to speak with new customers through any venue they need while offering prompt response options for our existing customers as well.
+By calling 319-229-5225, emailing firstname.lastname@example.org, or using our contact form, we are able to speak with new customers through any venue they need while offering prompt responses to our existing customers as well.